ElazarK/content-docs/playbooks/Enrich_DXL_with_ATD_verdict.md

-Example of using McAfee ATD and pushing any malicious verdicts over DXL.
-Detonates a file in ATD and if malicious - push its MD5, SHA1 and SHA256 hashes to McAfee DXL.
+Detonates a file in ATD and if malicious, pushes its MD5, SHA1 and SHA256 hashes to McAfee DXL.
+An example of using McAfee ATD and pushing any malicious verdicts over DXL.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.